 Using these devices is commonly referred to as ‘vaping’.
 They work by heating liquid, which usually contains nicotine, into a fine vapour for inhalation into the lungs.
 This creates a mist that is then inhaled.
 They have a vaporiser, battery, and a cartridge or tank that contains a liquid which may include nicotine, vegetable glycerine, propylene glycol, food-grade flavouring and distilled water.

-Electronic cigarettes may:
+Electronic cigarettes and electronic cigarette products may:

 - deliver unreliable doses of nicotine